bruce30709/google-crawl-10-picture/README.md

 # google-crawl-10-pictures
-it can be use to crawl 10 picture from google.
+it can be used to crawl 10 pictures from google.